Welcome To Heartland Equine Rescue, Inc.

 Downhome Veterinary, New Salisbury, IN (Dr. Hinder)

-Hillside Animal Clinic, Floyd Knobs, IN (Dr. Schifano)
+Hillside Animal Clinic, Floyd Knobs, IN (Dr. Schiffano)